 About

 Hi— I’m Louis.
-I’m passionate about building tools that support education.
+I’m passionate about building AI tools that support education.

-I’m currently a product manager at McGraw Hill Higher Education where I lead AI projects such as AI Reader, a generative AI tool that helps learners understand concepts and promotes active reading.
+Prior to building Manati, I was a product manager at McGraw Hill Higher Education where I led AI projects such as AI Reader, a generative AI tool that helps learners understand difficult concepts and promotes active reading.

-Previously, as an education strategy consultant at Tyton Partners, I advised executives on the edtech market with a focus in AI and adaptive learning.
-I also worked on research-focused projects like Time for Class: a multi-year study for the Bill and Melinda Gates Foundation, exploring the role of adaptive learning tools in higher education.
+I began my career as an education strategy consultant at Tyton Partners, where I advised executives on the edtech market with a focus in AI and adaptive learning.
+I cut my teeth on research-focused projects like Time for Class: a multi-year study for the Bill and Melinda Gates Foundation, exploring the role of adaptive learning tools in higher education.

 Projects & features